The pandemic is putting a strain on everyone, but teenagers in particular are seeing an increase in anxiety and depression.

 Mental health online, with an app

-The Joon Care app formula is simple.
+The formula of the Joon Care app is simple.
 Almost brutal.
-The app connects clients with a therapist who specializes in youth.
-Sessions range from $ 120 to $ 180 per hour.
-Clients typically subscribe to 16-week treatment plans that include therapy sessions and app access.
-Customers under the age of 18 also get a monthly check-in for parents.
+The app connects customers with a therapist who specializes in youth.
+Sessions range from $120 to $180 an hour.
+Customers typically subscribe to 16-week treatment plans that include therapy sessions and access to the app.
+Customers under 18 also get a monthly parental check-in.

 In terms of business model, Joon Care has no relationship with private insurance companies in the USA.
 He receives money directly from clients, and then pays the therapists for the care they provide.
 Upon request, you can provide a detailed statement to obtain reimbursement from insurance.